 FLOOD-LEVEL RIM.
 The edge of the receptor or fixture from which water overflows.

 FLOOR FURNACE.
-A self-contained furnace suspended from the floor of the space being heated, taking air for combustion from outside such space, and with means for lighting the appliance from such space.
+A completely self-contained furnace suspended from the floor of the space being heated, taking air for combustion from outside such space, and with means for observing flames and lighting the appliance from such space.